 Common ways to close a surgical wound include:

-- sutures or stitches – sewing the wound closed using a strong, threadlike material that can dissolve or will be removed at a later date (for more on this, see Follow-up appointments).
+- sutures or stitches – sewing the wound closed using a strong, threadlike material that can dissolve or will be removed at a later date (see Follow-up appointments)

 - staples – small metal clips that will be removed by your doctor once the wound has healed

-- glue – clear liquid or paste used to seal minor wounds (up to 5 cm) or applied on top of sutures
+- glue – clear liquid or paste that dissolves over time; used to seal minor wounds (up to 5 cm) or applied on top of sutures

 - adhesive strips – pieces of tape placed across the wound to hold the edges together; may be used with sutures.

 The wound will usually be covered with a surgical dressing to keep it dry and clean.
+This may be a waterproof adhesive dressing or a bandage.
 The dressing will be changed as needed.
 If you have surgery as an inpatient, the nurses will look at the wound to see if it’s healing and to check for bleeding or signs of infection.
 When you have a shower, if the dressing is not waterproof it may need to be covered or taken off and reapplied afterwards.

 The wound may feel itchy or irritated after surgery.
 Tell the nurses if this happens – it could be a sign it’s healing, but it may also be a problem, such as an allergic reaction to adhesive tape.